webplatform/docs/tutorials/css_animations/index.md

 refer to transitions as well, but this tutorial only discusses ''keyframe animations''.

+==Cheat Sheet==

+This tutorial should tell you all you need to know about animations.
+Here is a summary:

+* The [[css/properties/animation-name|'''animation-name''']] property specifies the name of a keyframe animation, and must correspond to a [[css/atrules/@keyframes|'''@keyframes''']] rule.
+Loading the CSS or applying a new name causes the animation to execute.

+* Use the [[css/properties/animation-duration|'''animation-duration''']] property to set the overall amount of time over which the animation executes, either in seconds or millseconds ('''1s''' == '''1000ms''').

+* The [[css/atrules/@keyframes|'''@keyframes''']] rule declares the full sequence that corresponds to the [[css/properties/animation-name|'''animation-name''']].
+Within the block, keyframes such as 0%, 50%, and 100% behave as selectors that manipulate CSS properties over the duration of the animation.

+* Use [[css/properties/animation-delay|'''animation-delay''']] to pause before executing an animation, using the same time values as for duration.

+* The [[css/properties/animation-iteration-count|'''animation-iteration-count''']] property sets the number of times the animation plays, either as an integer or '''infinite'''.

+* The [[css/properties/animation-direction|'''animation-direction''']] property allows you to play the animation in '''normal''' or ''reverse''' order, or '''alternate''' between the two for even/odd iterations.

+* [[css/properties/animation-fill-mode|'''animation-fill-mode''']] preserves an animation's start state before a delayed animation executes ('''backwards''')), its end state after its final iteration ('''forwards'''), or '''both'''.

+* Set [[css/properties/animation-play-state|'''animation-play-state''']] to '''pause''' or '''running''' to stop and start animations.

+* The [[css/properties/animation-timing-function|'''animation-timing-function''']] property controls the speed of progression between each keyframe, and can be altered within an animation.
+It uses the same set of keywords as transitions: '''ease''', '''ease-in''', '''ease-out''', '''ease-in-out''', '''linear''', or custom '''cubic-bezier()''' functions.

+* The [[css/properties/animation|'''animation''']] shorthand property can represent values from all other animation properties.
+If two time measurements are included, they are interpreted first as duration then as delay.

+* Use standard property names along with ''-webkit-'' prefixes.
+Use both the '''@keyframes''' rule and '''@-webkit-keyframes'''.
+From JavaScript, use standard properties such as '''animationName''' along with '''WebkitAnimationName'''.

+* Use comma-separated property values to specify more than one animation.
+Animations that run concurrently cannot manipulate any of the same properties.

 ==Animation properties==

 To understand how animations work, start with an example of a pulsing